tawebbcn/bcn-webdev-checklists/projects/module-3/README.md

 ## Backlog

 User profile:
+- see my profile
+- upload my profile picture
-- see other users profile sand their favorites
+- see other users profile
+- list of events created by the user
+- list events the user is attending

 Geo Location:
+- add geolocation to events when creating
+- show event in a map in event detail page
-- see restaurants in a map
+- show all events in a map in the event list page

+Homepage:
+- ...

 # Client

 ## Routes

+- `/`
+  - HomePageComponent
+  - public
+  - just promotional copy
+- `/auth/signup`
+  - SignupPageComponent
+  - anon only
+  - signup form, link to login
+  - navigate to homepage after signup
+- `/auth/login`
+  - LoginPageComponent
+  - anon only
+  - login form, link to signup
+  - navigate to homepage after login
+- `/restaurants`
+  - RestaurantListPageComponent
+  - public
+  - shows all restaurants, links to details
+  - search restaurants by name
+- `/restaurants/create`
-- / - Homepage
+  - RestaurantCreatePageComponent
-- /auth/signup - Signup form
-- /auth/login - Login form
-- /restaurants - restaurant list
+  - user only
-- /restaurants/create - create a restaurant
+  - creates a new restaurant
+  - navigates to restaurant's detail page after creation
+- `/restaurants/:id`
+  - RestaurantDetailPageComponent
+  - public
-- /restaurants/:id - restaurant detail
+  - details of one restaurant
+  - button to add to favorite
+  - show star if in favorites already
+- `/profile/me`
+  - ProfilePageComponent
+  - user only
+  - my details
-- /profile/me - my details and favorite restaurants
+  - my favorite restaurants
-- 404

-## Pages
+  - restaurants created by me

-- Home Page (public)
+- `**`
-- Sign in Page (anon only)
-- Log in Page (anon only)
-- Restaurants List Page (public only)
-- Restaurant Create (user only)
-- Restaurant Detail Page (public only)
-- My Profile Page (user only)
-- 404 Page (public)
+  - NotFoundPageComponent

 ## Components